alejandromartigarcia1-collab/Active-Directory-Linux/README.md

 # 💾 SPRINT 3 — Storage, Shares & Permissions

-> **Goal:** Add dedicated storage to the Domain Controller, create a structured directory hierarchy for departmental file shares, configure Samba network shares with appropriate access controls, and apply advanced ACL-based permissions to protect sensitive data.
+> **Goal:** Expand the Domain Controller's storage by adding a dedicated data disk, create a department-based directory hierarchy on that disk, configure Samba network shares with group-based access controls for each department, install ACL support for fine-grained permission management, and learn the key Linux tools for monitoring and managing system processes.

 <br>